franck-gaspoz/CommandLine.NetCore/CommandLine.NetCore/README.md

 ./CommandLine.NetCore.Example.exe help help
 ```

-## 3. Configure the library and a console application built with it
+## 3. Configuring the library and a console application built with it

 The library settings provides the description of the application and of the commands, and also the translation of texts.
 You should override these settings according to your needs.